 Does this story matter to my audience?
 They had sent the fax to the right place - they knew that a Bathurst radio station would care about the new fire engines driving around town.
 And I doubt they would have bothered sending a press release to the radio stations at the next town because the reach of the story (its proximity) was limited.
 Proximity is all about understanding the impact of your story, as it relates to the audience of the person you’re pitching.

 Is there anything unexpected about this story?
 This news value is best expressed through a great journalistic aphorism that I’m sure to mangle, but let’s give it a shot: ‘When a dog bites a man, that’s not an interesting story.
 It happens all the time.
 But if a man bites a dog, then that’s news.’
 Or as Ron Burgundy might put it:

 There was nothing bizarre about the fire engine story.
-Nor did it have any elements of conflict, currency or human interest - the final three news values we're about to get to.
+Nor did it have any elements of conflict, currency or human interest - the final three news values were about to get to.
 But that’s OK - rarely will a story (or a piece of content you’re pitching) fit all these parameters.
-It can still be newsworthy - you just have to be aware of where you story is strong, and play those strengths up as potential leads.
+It can still be newsworthy - you just have to be aware of where your story is strong and play those strengths up.